-At Magnolia Manor Plantation, guests experience true southern hospitality in the simple elegance and serenity of an authentic plantation manor house.
-Magnolia Manor Plantation Bed and Breakfast has become the premier destination wedding venue in the North Carolina Piedmont area.
+At The Historic Magnolia Manor guests experience true southern hospitality.
+Magnolia Manor Bed and Breakfast has become the premier destination wedding venue in the North Carolina Piedmont area.
 The manor house is listed on the U.S. National Register of Historic Places.

 The original manor house was built about 1815.
 It stood as a two-bay federal-style farm house on a stone foundation.
 The original house consisted of what is now our family room, dining room and the country hall.
 John Watson acquired the property in the 1830s along with roughly 2,100 acres.